ElliotNB/nimbly/README.md

 JavaScript does not support protected methods, but the following methods are **intended** to be used as protected methods.
 They should not be invoked externally, but they may be invoked within component class that extends the `TXMBase` base class.

-1. **`registerChild(childComponent)`** - When a component nests other components within it, we refer to the original component as the "parent component" and the nested component(s) as "child component(s)".
+1. **`registerChild(childComponent, sectionName)`** - When a component nests other components within it, we refer to the original component as the "parent component" and the nested component(s) as "child component(s)".
 In order for refreshes of the parent component to work properly, we must register the child components on the parent component.
 This will allow our .refresh() method to intelligently determine if it is necessary to re-render the child component(s) when an update occurs to the parent component.
 	* *Parameters:*
 		* `childComponent` - an instance of a component that extends this base class (TXMBase).
+		* `sectionName` - optional, if the child component belongs to a list (repeated section), then the `sectionName` should equal the custom tag name in the template that encloses the list.

 	* *Returns:* Nothing.

 2. **`showLoadMask()`** - Executed when we need to display a loading mask over the component.
 Loading masks are displayed when we fetch data that must be retrieved before the UI can refresh.
 Defined via `defaults` or `options`.